IDMNYU/audiolab/docs/serge.md

 *Notes:*
-- A very common use of the Dual Slopes is as a **master clock**.
-The pulse outputs (*3* and *4*) can be used to drive the Sequencer / Programmer, the TKB, the "sample" on an SSG, or the trigger inputs on slope generators and filters.
-- The Dual Slopes module highlights Tcherepnin's design mantra that the *distinction between control voltage and audio-rate signals is an artificial one*.
-The module can generate low frequency ramps and pulse trains, as well as audio-rate waveforms.
 - The Extended ADSR can be triggered with a "Trigger" pulse, which will cause it to generate a three-stage ramp based on the attack, decay, and release times,  or a "Gate" signal which will allow the envelope to be held at the sustain level.
 - The CV input *29* to the Extended ADSR allows it to trigger at audio rate.
 You can use a signal inverter on a utility module such as the Boolean Logic to patch the module as an oscillator.
 - By lowering the gain knobs and hard-panning channels 1 and 2 to the left and right, respectively, the Stereo Mixer can be used as a Dual Voltage-Controlled Amplifier, with the banana jack outputs for "left" and "right" (*3* and *4*) fed back into the Serge system.